Register and how to vote

 - A qualifying Commonwealth citizen is someone who has leave to enter or remain in the UK, or does not require such leave.

-For details on registering as a service voter or overseas elector, please see the Electoral Commission.
+For details on registering as a service voter or overseas elector, please visit the Electoral Commission website.

 How you can vote

 If you are registered to vote, you can register to vote by post.
 You must fill out your postal vote application by hand as we require a physical signature and not a digital signature.
 If you do not have printing facilities please email us at: firstname.lastname@example.org with your full name and address to request a hard copy to be sent to you via post.